 When growing up, we used to eat raw eggs without worrying.
 But now, salmonella contamination in eggs is common since most supermarket eggs are from factory farms.
 Did you know salmonella contamination can come from chickens that lay the eggs, mostly from caged factories?
 So it's really important that the eggs are from free roaming and pastured chickens raised from a healthy environment with unlimited outdoor access, eating what nature intended them to eat.
 You could read more about egg labels here but I just wanted to reiterate how important it is to use farm fresh eggs for this mayo recipe.

-For egg-free AIP-Friendly version – if you’re sensitive to eggs or are on the AIP, skip the egg and substitute it with soaked raw cashews or macadamia nuts.
-Blend the nuts in a high power blender first, and then add the oil to emulsify.
+For egg-free version - if you're sensitive to eggs, omit the egg, substitute it with soaked raw cashews.
+Blend the nuts in a blender until pureed, then, add it at the end and blend with the immersion blender.

 Note on Oils